alanlujan91/qe_template/sample/sample.md

 tags:
     - First JEL
     - second JEL
-bibliography: bibliography.bib
+bibliography: main.bib # Corrected to main.bib
 abstract: >
   The abstract should summarize the contents of the paper.
 It should be clear, descriptive, self-explanatory and not longer than 150 words.
 It should also be suitable for publication in abstracting services.
 Please avoid using math formulas as much as possible.
 We recommend 3--8 keywords and up to 3 JEL codes.
-acknowledgement: >
+acknowledgement: > # Corrected to acknowledgement
   We thank four anonymous referees.
 The Editor should not be thanked anonymously or by name in this footnote, or elsewhere in the paper.
 The first author gratefully acknowledges financial support from the National Science Foundation through Grant XXX-0000000.
 parts:
-  appendix: appendix.md
+  appendix: appendix.md # Assuming appendix.md exists and contains appendix content
 math:
   '\LaTeXe' : '\LaTeX2\varepsilon'
 numbering: